thirteensuits/TheMala_v0.1/README.md

 ## Home.jsx

-This page describes the project.

-## Demo.jsx

-This page stores the Demo where full-chain transactions for physical branch can be executed on the Rinkeby testnet.
+Our home page stores the Demo where full-chain transactions for TheMala can be executed on the Rinkeby testnet.

-We injectively represent the branch with a unique SBT smart contract address.
+We injectively represent TheMala with a unique SBT smart contract address.
 These 1-to-1 pairings are meant to mirror how barcodes are used to represent products in commerce today.
 Since there is no maximum limit to how many units of a given product can be sold, there is no maximum cap to the number of SBTs which can be minted from these addresses -- unless the product in question is meant to be a limited edition product.

 <p align="center">
 <img src="HIW0.jpg" width="50%">